Pinkerton Academy: Campus

 Pinkerton Academy's property spans over 170 acre; a 120 acre campus in Derry and a 50 acre forest preserve in Chester.
 The center of the academy's campus holds buildings where classes are taught, and the surrounding area is used for specific non-academic purposes.
 The main campus is 8 acre, leaving 162 acre for extracurricular activities.
 There are 13 academic buildings which are located in the main campus: the Pinkerton Building, the South Building, the Career and Technical Education Annex, the Shepard Building, the Robert Frost Social Studies Wing, the Saltmarsh Library, the freshman Academy Building, the Low Vocational Building, the Ek Science Building, the Hackler Gymnasium, and the Arts & Humanities Building which holds the Stockbridge Theatre.
 Plays and local events are shown at the Stockbridge Theatre, which seats 850 people.

 Some buildings are dedicated to important people of the academy, such as Robert Frost, Alan Shepard, and Ivah A. Hackler.
 The Pinkerton Building was built in 1887 to replace the original school building.
 It is named after the Pinkerton family, the original founders of the school, and consists of two stories and a basement.
 The building now holds Foreign Language classes and administrative offices.

 In addition, there are smaller, non-academic buildings around the main campus: the Alumni Building (the original school building), Haynes House, Mackenzie House, Sugar House, and Piper Maintenance Building, among others.
 95 acre are used for athletic fields, faculty housing, and farmland.

 Academics

-Classes are divided into two block schedules, with each day having four main periods and a 'Flex' period between the first and second.
-Classes begin at 7:15 a.m. and end at 1:58 p.m.

-Pinkerton offers 17 Advanced Placement courses and many vocational electives such as accounting, agriculture, automotive technology, botany, consumer economics, computer programming, drafting, engineering, field biology, journalism, landscaping, and more.

 In 2005, 158 students took the Advanced Placement exams.
 The academy also offers college bound and non-college bound courses in each core academic discipline.

 Of the class of 2006, 53% were admitted to four-year colleges, 18% went to two-year colleges and 29% were not college bound.
 The class had an average SAT score of 1525 (out of 2400).

 Pinkerton has chapters of FFA, National Honor Society, NJCL, FBLA-PBL, SkillsUSA, FCCLA, DECA, HOSA and other national organizations.
 Students participate in academic competitions such as the Math Team, Granite State Challenge, and FIRST Robotics.

-Circa 2007 the school announced that it planned to offer course in Mandarin Chinese.